Archive for the ‘computer rental’ Category

 Blog Snippits January 2010

-I write to allot of blogs.
+I write to a lot of blogs.
 Here is a summary of my recent work:

 Top 3 Reasons why I rate MSFT a Buy